MinBZK/ai-validation/docs/Projects/TAD/reporting_standard.md

 and [ALTAI](https://digital-strategy.ec.europa.eu/en/library/assessment-list-trustworthy-artificial-intelligence-altai-self-assessment)).
 This is achieved by defining a new field `assessments`.

+Following Hugging Face, this proposed standard will be written in yaml.

 This standard does not contain all fields present in the Hugging Face metadata specification.
-The fields that are optional in the HuggingFace specification AND are specific to the HugginFace interface are ommited.
+The fields that are optional in the HuggingFace specification and are specific to the HugginFace interface are ommited.

-Following Hugging Face, this proposed standard will be written in yaml.

-Another difference is that we devide our implementation into two parts.
+Another difference is that we devide our implementation into three seperate parts.

 1. `systems_card`, containing information about a group of ML-models which accomplish a specific task.
 2. `model_card`, containing information about a specific ML-model.
+3. `assessment_card`, containing information about a regulatory assessment.

 ## Intended usage